svanderburg/libnixxml/README.md

 sub elements in which the element names correspond to the attribute keys.
 The list elements are translated to generic sub elements.

+This representation is IMO far more readable, can be more easily consumed by external tools and is still somewhat Nix-independent.

 Attribute keys may be identifiers, but can also be strings containing characters that invalidate certain XML element names (e.g. `<` or `>`).
 It is also possible to use a slightly more verbose notation in which a generic element name is used